MaastrichtU-IDS/dsri-documentation/README.md

 > Main parameters of the website can be found in [website/siteConfig.js](https://github.com/MaastrichtU-IDS/dsri-documentation/blob/master/website/siteConfig.js).

+* Static content (any resource to download, images, css, js) can be provided in [website/static](https://github.com/MaastrichtU-IDS/dsri-documentation/tree/master/website/static).

+* HTML pages (other than docs markdown) are in [website/pages/en](https://github.com/MaastrichtU-IDS/dsri-documentation/tree/master/website/pages/en).

 ## Run for development

 To run in the `/website` directory.